tillgrallert/tillgrallert.github.io-old/_posts/2015-07-23-dating-books.md

 {% include image.html url="/assets/mutanabbi-1866-diwan-stamp.jpg" description="Ownership stamp of Librairie Générale Beyrouth.
 Courtesy of Hala Auji" %}

 It is not entirely clear how Auji arrived at the conclusion that this edition was printed in Calcutta.
 Comparing the frontispieces it seems that a copy at University of Michigan, [freely available through HathiTrust](http://hdl.handle.net/2027/mdp.39015024525357), is indeed the same edition.
 [Its final page (292)](http://hdl.handle.net/2027/mdp.39015024525357?urlappend=%3Bseq=298) states that Shaykh ʿUmar al-Rāfiʿī confirms the veracity of this print edition that was completed in 1283 aH [1866].
-According to Ilyān Sarkīs' union catalogue of Arabic printed works (*Muʿjam al-maṭbūʿat al-ʿarabiyya wa-l-muʿarraba*) this edition of 292 pages was printed on a lithographic printing press in Cairo.
+According to Ilyān Sarkīs' union catalogue of Arabic printed works (*[Muʿjam al-maṭbūʿat al-ʿarabiyya wa-l-muʿarraba](http://shamela.ws/browse.php/book-1242#page-1622 "full text at shamela.ws")*) this edition of 292 pages was printed on a lithographic printing press in Cairo.[^7]